Jamia teachers' body demands withdrawal of leave rules, show cause notices issued to faculty members | Education

 ''Such matters are related to medical bills, examination bills, retirement benefits... which have been severely curtailed (and) should be restored to pre-Covid time.
 House requests VC to use her influence to get the pending grants released for meeting the need of the university,'' the minutes of the meeting stated.

-Flagging the non-availability of officers in important full-time positions like finance officer, controller of examination, registrar, etc., the JTA noted that the functioning of the university is suffering because of these posts lying vacant.
+Flagging the non-availability of officials on important full-time positions like finance officer, controller of examination, registrar, etc., the JTA noted that the functioning of the university is suffering because of these posts lying vacant.

 According to the minutes of the meeting, more than 220 teachers attended the JTA's general body meeting ''despite heavy rains''.